Computing the Dimension of a Bipartition Matrix: Introduction

-There is a related family of $(n-2)$-dimensional ploytopes $\{K_{n}\}_{n\geq2}$, called \emph{associahedra}, constructed by J. Stasheff in \cite{St}.
-The facets of $K_n$ are indexed by planar rooted trees with $n$ leaves (without levels).
-The projection $\vartheta:P_{n-1}\rightarrow K_{n}$, which is defined by forgetting levels, was defined by A. Tonks in \cite{T}.
-The combinatorics of the associahedra determine the structure relations in an $A_{\infty}$-algebra defined by J. Stasheff in \cite{St}.
+There is a related family of contractible polytopes $K=\{K_{n}\}_{n\geq2}$ called \emph{associahedra}, constructed by J. Stasheff in 1963 \cite{St}, whose faces are indexed by up-rooted planar trees with $n$ leaves (without levels), and there is a natural projection $\vartheta:P_{n-1}\rightarrow K_{n}$ due to A. Tonks \cite{T} given by reflecting each DPTL with $n$ leaves in a horizontal axis and forgetting levels.
+Thus $\vartheta$ maps equivalent faces of $P_{n-1}$ to the same face of $K_{n}.$